Review of the Lowe’s Consumer Credit Card

-The Lowe’s Consumer Credit Card offers cardholders a choice between 5% off purchases or special financing deals for large purchases.
+The Lowe’s Advantage Credit Card offers cardholders a choice between 5% off purchases or special financing deals for large purchases.
 This card can help you save money on large purchases or simply pay them off over time, but watch out for the high interest rate, which will be applied retroactively to your balance all the way back to the payment date.

 This card can only be used at Lowe’s, where cardholders will receive 5% off most purchases.
 Two special financing options are available for large purchases: